benkilimnik/portfolio/README.md

 - Leveraged React, ChartJS, the Ant Design ui framework, and custom css
 - Created custom backend code (NodeJS) to interface between React application and the Google Firebase cloud database system
 - Deployed production build to hosted web server at https://northerntorch.com
-- Webapp built for a client in Cambodia to support his educational workshops in Cambodia (founder of the Justice and Soul Foundation https://justiceandsoul.org/)
+- Webapp built for the founder of the [Justice and Soul Foundation](https://justiceandsoul.org/) to support his educational workshops in Cambodia

 # Fractal Generator
 https://mbrot.herokuapp.com/